nenuadrian/rl/docs/generated/trainers-math/trainers/vmpo/trainer.md

 _Source: `minerva/trainers/vmpo/trainer.py`_

-The full file is rendered in order as code blocks, with each `# LaTeX:` marker replaced by a rendered formula block.
+The full file is rendered in one continuous code-style block, with each `# LaTeX:` marker replaced inline by a rendered formula.

 No `# LaTeX:` annotations were found in this file.